Sharing The gospel

-You can use this approach with children, who are acquainted with the ABCs that they have learned at school.
+You can use this approach with any age group even children, who are acquainted with the ABCs that they have learned at school.
 You may be surprised to know that the same order of presentation can be used effectively when witnessing to adults as well.

-A - ADMIT that he is a sinner in need of salvation.
-Show him that he is guilty of sin.
+A - ADMIT they are a sinner in need of salvation.
+Show them they are guilty of sin.
 Romans 3:23.
-He deserves to die.
+That they deserves to die.
 Romans 6:23.
-One day he will be judged by the Lord.
+One day they will be judged by the Lord.
 Hebrews 9:27.
-He cannot save himself by good works.
+They cannot save them self by good works.
 Titus 3:5.
 (Here you put your memory verses to work.)

 B - BELIEVE the facts of the gospel.
 The Lord Jesus Christ, the Son of God, died for our sins on the cross, and He rose again from the dead.
 He is the Savior of those who believe in Him.
 Romans 5:8; John 3:16, 36.